Sechin Bajo

-Sechin Bajo is a large archaeological site with ruins dating from 3500 BCE to 1300 BCE, making it not only one of the oldest centers of civilization in the Western Hemisphere, but also one of the oldest civilization centers on earth.
+Sechin Bajo is a large archaeological site with ruins dating from 3500 BCE to 1300 BCE, making it not only one of the oldest centers of civilization in the Western Hemisphere, but also one of the oldest civilization centers on earth, although Göbekli Tepe is nearly twice as old.
 Sechin Bajo is located in the valley of the Sechin River, about 12 km from the Pacific Ocean and about 330 km northwest of Lima, Peru.
 Sechin Bajo is one ruin among many located in close proximity to each other in the valleys of the Casma and Sechin Rivers.